jackmaden/philosophybreak/src/pages/articles/socrates-and-the-socratic-paradox-i-know-that-i-know-nothing/index.md

 <span class="big-letter">S</span>ocrates is philosophy’s martyr.
 Sentenced to death in 399BC Athens for ‘corrupting the minds of the youth,’ Socrates never wrote anything down.
 We know of his era-defining thinking only through the writings of his contemporaries, particularly his student Plato. ⁣

-[Plato’s Socratic dialogues](http://www.amazon.com/gp/search?ie=UTF8&tag=philosophybre-20&linkCode=ur2&linkId=d76afcbb3930456671a7e40bb4bf0372&camp=1789&creative=9325&index=books&keywords=plato) — some of the most wonderful works in the history of philosophy — feature Socrates in lively conversation on a wide range of subjects, from justice and virtue to art and politics.
+<a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/search?ie=UTF8&tag=philosophybre-20&linkCode=ur2&linkId=d76afcbb3930456671a7e40bb4bf0372&camp=1789&creative=9325&index=books&keywords=plato">Plato’s Socratic dialogues</a> — some of the most wonderful works in the history of philosophy — feature Socrates in lively conversation on a wide range of subjects, from justice and virtue to art and politics.
 The central theme in Socrates's thinking, however, concerned the nature of knowledge — specifically, on how none of us really have any.
 As a statement often attributed to Socrates puts it:

 >True wisdom comes to each of us when we realize how little we understand about life, ourselves, and the world around us.⁣